microsoft/nni/src/sdk/pynni/nni/hyperband_advisor/README.md

 ```

 Note that once you use advisor, it is not allowed to add tuner and assessor spec in the config file any more.
-If you use Hyperband, among the hyperparameters (i.e., key-value pairs) received by a trial, there is one more key called `STEPS` besides the hyperparameters defined by user.
-By using this `STEPS`, the trial can control how long it runs.
+If you use Hyperband, among the hyperparameters (i.e., key-value pairs) received by a trial, there is one more key called `STEPS` besides the hyperparameters defined by user. **By using this `STEPS`, the trial can control how long it runs**.

+For `report_intermediate_result(metric)` and `report_final_result(metric)` in your trial code, **`metric` should be either a number or a dict which has a key `default` with a number as its value**.
+This number is the one you want to maximize or minimize, for example, accuracy or loss.

 `R` and `eta` are the parameters of Hyperband that you can change. `R` means the maximum STEPS that can be allocated to a configuration.
 Here, STEPS could mean the number of epochs or mini-batches.
 This `STEPS` should be used by the trial to control how long it runs.
 Refer to the example under `examples/trials/mnist-hyperband/` for details.